ankitects/anki-manual/src/platform/mac/installing.md

 the Anki icon into the same location you previously stored it, and when prompted, overwrite the old version.
 Your card data will be preserved.

+## Homebrew

+[Homebrew](https://brew.sh/) users can install Anki using `brew install --cask anki` in their preferred Terminal application.

+Upgrading can be done using `brew upgrade`, and for uninstalling: `brew uninstall --cask anki`

 ## Add-on Compatibility

 Some add-ons may not always work with the latest Anki release.
 If you upgrade to